Did Attorney Who Killed NJ Federal Judge's Son Dressed As Deliveryman Do Same To Cali Lawyer?

-UPDATE: The man who authorities said killed a federal judge’s son in New Jersey while posing as a deliveryman is suspected of slaying a fellow men’s rights lawyer from California in a similar ambush, according to multiple reports.

-Attorney Marc Angelucci was shot dead at his home in the San Bernadino Mountains of California on July 11 by a guman who was believed to have dressed as a delivery driver.
+Attorney Marc Angelucci was shot dead at his home in the San Bernadino Mountains of California on July 11 by a gunman who was believed to have dressed as a delivery driver.

 It was similar to an ambush the FBI says attorney Roy Den Hollander, 72, launched Sunday night at the home of U.S. District Court Judge Ester Salas.

-Note: UPDATE: The FBI on Wednesday officially linked a man who killed a federal judge’s son in New Jersey while posing as a deliveryman to the death of a fellow men’s rights lawyer from California in a similar ambush.